-- Change the color of the plate lettering from blue to black (that blue, although an official color, led to some visual confusion considering UNR’s school colors)
+- Change the color of the plate lettering from blue to black (that blue, although an official color for Nevada's plates, led to some visual confusion considering UNR’s school colors)

 The first Rebel to cross the stage at a UNLV's first graduate is one reason the program grew so much in the past few years.
 Jon Cobain, '64 BS Business Administration, who built a successful career in mergers and acquisitions.
-To encourage more alumni and friends to join the program, he matched the initial $25 donation collected by the Nevada DMV for each new UNLV license plate registered, up to 4,000 license plates over the next two years.
+To encourage more alumni and friends to join the program, he matched the initial $25 donation collected by the Nevada DMV for each new UNLV license plate registered between 2015-17.
 Because of Cobain's gift, the license plate fund grew — providing nine new scholarship awards for UNLV students.